Bruhathkayosaurus

-Bruhathkayosaurus (/bruːˌhæθkeɪoʊ-ˈsɔːrəs/; meaning "huge-bodied lizard") is an extinct genus of sauropod dinosaur found in the Kallamedu Formation of India.
+Bruhathkayosaurus (/bruːˌhæθkeɪoʊ-ˈsɔːrəs/; meaning "huge-bodied lizard") is a genus of sauropod dinosaur found in the Kallamedu Formation of India.
 The fragmentary remains were originally described as a theropod, but it was later determined to be a titanosaurian sauropod.
 Length estimates by researchers exceed those of the titanosaur Argentinosaurus, as longer than 35 m and weighing over 80 tonnes.
-All of the estimates are based on the dimensions of the fossils described in Yadagiri and Ayyasami (1987), which announced the find.
-In 2017, it was reported that the holotype fossils had disintegrated and no longer exist.
+A 2023 estimate placed Bruhathkayosaurus as potentially weighing approximately 110–170 tonnes, with paleontologist Michael Benton, giving Bruhathkayosaurus a length of 45 m.
+If the upper estimates of the 2023 records are accurate, Bruhathkayosaurus may have rivaled the blue whale as one of the largest animals to ever exist.
+However, all of the estimates are based on the dimensions of the fossils described in Yadagiri and Ayyasami (1987), and in 2017, it was reported that the holotype fossils had disintegrated and no longer exist.

 Discovery and naming

 The holotype of Bruhathkayosaurus, GSI PAL/SR/20, was discovered around 1978 near the southern tip of India, specifically in the Tiruchirappalli district of Tamil Nadu, northeast of Kallamedu village.
 It was recovered from rocks of the Kallamedu Formation, which are dated to the Maastrichtian stage of the Late Cretaceous, about 70 million years ago.
 The fossilized remains include hip bones (the ilium and ischium), partial leg bones (femur and tibia), a forearm (radius) and a tail bone (part of a vertebra, specifically a platycoelous caudal centrum).
 The remains were originally classified as belonging to a carnosaurian theropod by Yadagiri and Ayyasami in 1987 (not 1989, as some sources indicate).
 The generic name chosen, "Bruhathkayosaurus", is derived from a combination of the Sanskrit word Bruhathkaya (bṛhat बृहत्, 'huge, heavy' and kāya, काय 'body'), and the Greek sauros (lizard).
 The specific epithet, "matleyi", honours British palaeontologist Charles Alfred Matley, who discovered many fossils in India.

 The monsoon season, combined with the sands and clays of the Kallamedu Formation, creates water-saturated fossils which are very friable.
 During the dry season, expansion during the day and contraction during the night can cause fossils to split apart.
 This results in poorly preserved bones that can be impossible to extract without damage.
 In 2017, Galton and Ayyasami reported that the Bruhathkayosaurus fossils started to disintegrate inside their field jackets before reaching the Geological Survey of India (GSI) and no longer exist.